High School NEW DRAFT

 Grades 9-12

-Overview: The Career Development Academy (CDA) program is designed for high school students who require an enhanced social emotional learning environment that includes differentiated and non-traditional instructional methods.
-CDA is for those students who are unsuccessful in a traditional public-school setting.
+Overview: The Career Development Academy (CDA) program is designed for high school students who require an enhanced social-emotional learning environment that includes differentiated and non-traditional instructional methods.
 The goal of this program is to ensure students remain committed to school as they pursue and progress towards high school exiting credentials.
-The program is designed to be student-centered with smaller class sizes combined with in-person and virtual learning strategies as options.
-Students are involved in selecting their specific integrated pathways of study that aligns with their current academic progress and social-emotional wellness support plan.

 Secondary Intense Management Needs